themadblogger/themadblogger.github.io/_posts/2008-08-12-What-happened-to-the-Tropical-Smoothie-Cafe-in-Des-Peres.md

 image:
 categories: ''
 ---
-<P>The Mad Blogger wants to know: What happened to the Tropical Smoothie Cafe in Des Peres Missouri?</P>
+The Mad Blogger wants to know: What happened to the Tropical Smoothie Cafe in Des Peres Missouri?

-<P>Did it close?
+Did it close?
 Is Terry on vacation?
-The doors are locked and no one is home, TMB needs a smoothie!</P>
+The doors are locked and no one is home, TMB needs a smoothie!